Shakibul-Hasan-14/Novel-Ensemble-Model-with-XAI-for-Fraudulent-E-commerce-Website-Detection/README.md

-# Novel Ensemble Model with XAI for Fraudulent E-commerce Website Detection
+# Novel Ensemble Learning Model with XAI for Fraudulent E-commerce Website Detection
 The purpose of this project is to build a novel ensemble model to detect online business websites that are potentially fraud, and explain to customers why the e-commerce has been flagged.

 ## Module 1